himza25/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 7 : This task is about creating a function that returns the nth node of a listint_t linked list in C.
 Task 8 : This task is about creating a function that returns the sum of all the data of a listint_t linked list in C.
 Task 9 : This task is about creating a function that inserts a new node at a given position in a listint_t linked list in C.
+Task 10 : This task is about creating a function that deletes the node at a specific index in a listint_t linked list in C.